 Before I go through the steps of registering for Self Assessment, it’s worth pointing a few things out.
 There are various schemes that go along with Self Assessment, such as the Construction Industry Scheme, which I will not be going into detail about in this article.
 There is also the issue of VAT, which you need to register for if your annual turnover is above £85,000.
 VAT is quite a complex system, and for that reason it deserves its own article in the future.
 If you want to learn more about it on your own, I recommend checking out the VAT area of the Gov.UK website.

-- Head here and fill out the relevant information.
+Head here, follow the instructions and fill out the relevant information.
 Enter your email address, create a password and set a recovery word.
 This is used as an additional security measure for your account.

 Once you have sent your application for Self Assessment, you will be notified that HMRC have received it.
 They will tell you that they are processing it, and once this is complete you will receive your Unique Taxpayer Reference (UTR) number, probably by post.
 You will want to keep this safe.

-If you are registering as a sole trader, which you can learn more about in this blog post, you will still need to register for Self Assessment in the same way described above.
+If you are registering as a sole trader, you will still need to register for Self Assessment in the same way described above.
 When you register as a sole trader, you need to give your business a name.
 This can be your own name, or it could be a unique business name.

 You don’t need to worry about registering your business with Companies House, but you will need to follow a few simple rules.
 Just make sure you don’t choose a name of another business, especially if that business is in the same industry as you!
 This seems obvious, but we need to cover all bases!

 You also can’t put things like LTD or PLC in the name, as these are reserved for limited companies and public limited companies respectively.
-Find out more about these business types by clicking here.
 You can also find out more about picking a name for your business by checking the Gov.UK page about registering as a sole trader.